andrevidela/Research-report/Thesis/index.md

 Then we will talk about the methodology employed and the expected results from testing our optimisation, this will involve benchmarking and some discussion on the nature of the tests.

-Finally the results are presented along with their discussion.
+Finally, the results are presented along with their discussion.
 The discussion helps understand the chronology in which those tests were performed and motivate our conclusion which will be done in section 7.

 ## Conditions under which we can run our optimisation